 Trainees are employed as an unqualified teacher on the unqualified teachers’ pay scales.
 University training fees will be paid to the University of Hertfordshire directly by the lead school.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 You should be a graduate, preferably with a 1st or a 2:1, though we are willing to consider applicants who have a 2:2 who can demonstrate a real aptitude for teaching.
-You should have a degree in which the majority of the content was in English.
+You should have a degree in which the majority of the content was in physics.

 Applicants with relevant industrial or commercial experience are welcome to apply.